 The second tuning now takes place, this time raising the pitch just a few cents above concert.
 The tuning is done as in the first pull up, except that tests can now be used to get an even temperament, but not worrying about them when doing the octaves.
 Why waste time at this stage?
 A chromatic progression is now used with the octaves rather than in steps, as was used in the initial pull up.
 More care now can be taken with the unisons.
 The keys are struck firmly when doing this second tuning in order to set the strings.

 At the end of this second hour, the piano will now be very close to concert pitch and should remain playable for a week or two.
 The session would have been quite physically demanding, but I would be confident in knowing that the hardest part of the task is now over.
 The customer is now advised that even though the piano is by no means fine tuned, it can now be used for practise purposes.
 I would encourage her to play the piano as often as she can, to help it settle.
 An appointment for the third and final tuning is now made.

-After a week or so, when sitting down to do the final tuning, another assessment is made.
+After a few weeks, when sitting down to do the final tuning, another assessment is made.
 Has the piano stayed reasonably in tune and is it still close to concert pitch?
 In both cases it should be.
 If not, especially if the pitch has dropped back significantly, I would suspect that the piano is incapable of holding well and that a lower pitch should be settled for.
 I find that some old but otherwise "good" pianos are happier when tuned a little below concert pitch.